Portraits Of Resilience: How 19 Women Around The Globe Face The Pandemic

 "My family supports me," she said.
 "But now that support is mostly through phone calls."

-Ramemi, dressed in a polka-dot top and leggings with her hair covered with a dusty rose-pink hijab, adjusted the Velcro on the plastic sandals of her 18-month-year-old son, Zain, as she talked.
+Ramemi, dressed in a polka-dot top and leggings with her hair covered with a dusty rose-pink hijab, adjusted the Velcro on the plastic sandals of her 18-month-old son, Zain, as she talked.
 She thinks about what she will do when the baby is born.
 She has resolved to keep the infant isolated – a difficult prospect in the effusive Arab culture.

 "Usually people come to see the baby and they bring gifts," she said.
 "Suppose they are infected?
 How can I let them kiss her?"